Shane Warne: Early career

+In 1989, Warne had a six-month stint in Bristol, playing for the Imperial Cricket Club in the Western League, where he took 49 wickets at 15.22.
+While playing in Bristol, Warne lived in the attic of the pavilion of the cricket club.

+In 1990, Warne was chosen to train at the Australian Cricket Academy in Adelaide.
+Warne struggled with the discipline at the academy and left following disagreements with management.

-In 1991, Warne moved to the UK and joined Accrington Cricket Club of the Lancashire League as their professional player for that year's cricket season.
+In 1991, Warne joined Accrington Cricket Club of the Lancashire League as their professional player for that year's cricket season.
 After initially struggling in English conditions, he had a good season as a bowler, taking 73 wickets at 15.4 runs each but scored only 329 runs at an average of 15.
 The committee at Accrington decided not to re-engage Warne for the 1992 season because they expected their professional to contribute as both a batsman and bowler.

+Warne was recalled to the Australian Cricket Academy in 1992, where he honed his leg spin abilities under former Australian Test spinner Terry Jenner.
+Jenner is credited with harnessing Warne's raw talents and coaching him to become more professional in his preparation and approach to the game.

+Warne was selected for the Australia B team, which toured Zimbabwe in September 1991.
+In the second tour match at Harare Sports Club, Warne recorded his first first-class score of five wickets or more in an innings when he took 7/49 in the second innings, helping Australia B to a nine-wicket win.
+In December 1991, upon returning to Australia, Warne took 3/14 and 4/42 for Australia A against a touring West Indian side.

 Domestic career

 Warne made his first-class cricket debut on 15 February 1991, taking 0/61 and 1/41 for Victoria against Western Australia at Junction Oval in Melbourne.
+Warne captained Victoria in the 1999-00 season and was appointed again for the 2002-03 season.
+Over his career, Warne made 76 appearances for Victoria and claimed 161 first-class wickets at 34.72 and 43 List A wickets at 27.93.

 Warne signed a $400,000 contract to play for Hampshire County Cricket Club in England for the 2000 season.
 He returned to Hampshire as the captain for the seasons between 2004 and 2007.
-For Hampshire he scored his only two first class centuries and took 276 wickets at an average of 25.58.
+Warne made 139 total appearances for Hampshire.
+For Hampshire he scored his only two first-class centuries and took 276 wickets at an average of 25.58.
+He also claimed 120 wickets at 19.72 List A wickets for Hampshire.